 And while that would make this one of the best budget headset models on its own, Turtle Beach has brought plenty more to the table as well.
 The customization options aren't as varied as more expensive headset models, but you do have four audio presets to choose from.
 And with variable mic monitoring, you won't have to worry about your voice getting lost or drowning out your teammates in the heat of battle.

 With the Turtle Beach Elite Pro 2, superior quality is blended with some of the best sound performance around.
 50 mm speakers provide some pretty hefty audio, and it's all been tuned by the people at Turtle Beach so it can perform at the level that esports pros need.

-The Turtle Beach Elite Pro 2 also makes use of TruSpeak technology and noise cancellation technology to provide top of the line conversation while in the middle of the battlefield.
-Comfort has also been a priority here.
-But the swappable ear cushions are about more than just feeling good.
-The Turtle Beach Elite is also designed to drown our surrounding noise.
+The Turtle Beach Elite Pro 2 also makes use of TruSpeak and noise cancellation technology to allow for top-of-the-line communication while in the middle of the battlefield.
+Comfort has also been a priority here, but the swappable ear cushions are about more than just feeling good.
+The Turtle Beach Elite is also designed to drown out surrounding noise.

 7. Turtle Beach XO Three Gaming Headset

-TB has another entry in the budget headset market with the XO Three.
-The portable design and rugged frame make this a great headset to take with you on the road, and convenient inline controls give you access to volume and muting.
+Turtle Beach makes another entry in the budget headset market with the XO Three.
+The portable design and rugged frame make this a great headset to take with you on the road, and convenient inline controls give you access to volume and mute controls.
 It's as efficiently designed a headset as you'll find, and it will work on any major console, including the Nintendo Switch.